telent/liminix/doc/tutorial.rst

 **********************

 For the next example, we're going to install onto an actual hardware device.
-These steps have been tested using a GL-iNet GL-MT300A, which has been chosen for the purpose because it's cheap and easy to unbrick if necessary
+These steps have been tested using a GL.iNet GL-MT300A, which has been chosen for the purpose because it's cheap and easy to unbrick if necessary.

 .. warning:: There is always a risk of rendering your device
 	     unbootable by flashing it with an image that doesn't